Metaswitch/pycrate/README.md

 python -m pycrate_asn1c.asnproc
 ```

-More generally, installation is not required, and simply having all pycrate_* subdirectories
+More generally, installation is not required, and simply having all _pycrate\_*_
-into the PYTHONPATH enables to use the complete library.
+subdirectories into the PYTHONPATH enables to use the entire library.

 Contributing